jasonfish/TTGO-T-Beam/README.md

 # TTGO T-Beam Range tester

-Set one device to Sender, one to Receiver.
-Screen will show signal strength and numeric value of last packet received (value should always be in sync).
+Flash one device as Sender, one as Receiver.
+Screen will show signal strength and counter value of last packet received (value should always be in sync).

 If desired, add a piezo buzzer on pin2, which will beep when a packet is received (currently every 10s).